tstriker/py-datetime/README.md

 # Python-style datetime handling lib for ES6

-The Python datetime handling is not perfect, but it's certainly much better and simpler than what we have in JavaScript.
+The Python datetime handling is not perfect, but it's certainly much better and simpler than what there is in JavaScript.
-This tiny lib emulates most of the functions of [Python's datetime lib](https://docs.python.org/2/library/datetime.html).
+This tiny lib emulates most of the main functions of [Python's datetime lib](https://docs.python.org/2/library/datetime.html).
 It tries to stay as close to the python API as possible.
 Ideal if you are working with both Python and ES projects.
 Hope you'll find it useful!
 Live console here: https://npm.runkit.com/py-datetime